This is a love letter to my first digital camera, the Kodak EasyShare Z730.

 I’ve also been happy with how well the Z730 handles available light.
-I left the flash off during my entire visit to the 2009 Mecum Original Spring Classic auction at the Indiana State Fairgrounds last May.
+I left the flash off during my entire visit to the 2009 Mecum Original Spring Classic auction at the Indiana State Fairgrounds.
 To be fair, the joint was bathed in fluorescent light.

 This shot, of the State Theater on State Road 25 in Logansport, does a better job of showing how well the Z730 handles available light.

 The good results I get from my Z730 have encouraged me to learn a little about photography.
 I always wanted to take better photographs, and because a digital camera shows results instantly, I’ve found it easy to practice.
-I’ve read a little bit about composition and light, and have had fun experimenting.
-This photo, of South Bend’s State Theater, was one of the first times I moved in close.
-I still like the result.
-(I saw my first movie, Bambi, here when I was little.)
+At the muscle car auction, I shot a lot of car details.
+I learned a lot and got some satisfying results, such as this photo of the hood scoop on a 1970 Dodge Super Bee.

 Wandering around Downtown Indianapolis with my camera one afternoon, I was looking for good interplay among the planes of buildings and signs.
 I especially like how this shot turned out.

-I’ve also practiced getting in closer when photographing people.
-My favorite subjects have been my sons, and I have some great shots of them, but in deference to their mother I don’t publish their photos online.
-You’ll have to settle for a photo I took of my dog!
-Gracie is a frequent road-trip companion.
+Gracie was a frequent road-trip companion until she passed away.
 I fold down the back seats of my wagon, spread out her blanket, and off we go.
 She comes along on the leash when I stop to explore, and by the end of the day she’s usually so whipped that she snoozes soundly all the way home.
 I took this photo as we were heading home after a long day exploring US 50 in Illinois.
 (Check it out at its full size – you can almost count her hairs.)